ibm-cloud-docs/vpc/about-network.md

 # About networking
 {: #about-networking-for-vpc}

-{{site.data.keyword.vpc_full}} (VPC) is a virtual network that's tied to your customer account.
+{{site.data.keyword.vpc_full}} (VPC) is a virtual network that is linked to your customer account.
 It gives you cloud security, with the ability to scale dynamically, by providing fine-grained control over your virtual infrastructure and your network traffic segmentation.
 {:shortdesc}

 ## Overview